axibase/atsd/installation/aws-emr-s3.md

 ATSD requires a license file when connected to an HBase cluster.

-Open **Settings > License** page and generate a license request.
+Open the **Settings > License** page and generate a license request.

-Once the license file is processed by Axibase, start ATSD, open **Settings > License** page and import the license.
+Once the license file is processed by Axibase, start ATSD, open the **Settings > License** page and import the license.

 ```bash
 ./atsd/atsd/bin/start-atsd.sh